nanodbc/nanodbc/README.md

 Once your local `master` branch is ready for publishing (i.e. [semantic versioning][semver]), use the `utility/publish.sh` script.
-This script bumps the major, minor, or patch version, then updates the repository's `VERSION` file, adds a "Preparing" commit, and creates git tags appropriately.
+This script bumps the major, minor, or patch version, then updates the repository's `VERSION.txt` file, adds a "Preparing" commit, and creates git tags appropriately.
 For example to make a minor update you would run `./utility/publish.sh minor`.
 Review files of CMake configuration, documentation and Sphinx configuration,